AdaCore/aws/docs/source/using_wsdl.rst

 * Only the RPC/Encoded SOAP messages' style is supported (the Document/Literal is not)

+* complexType with xs:choice are only supported with a single occurence of each choice.

 .. _Using_ada2wsdl_and_wsdl2aws_together:

 Using ada2wsdl and wsdl2aws together